AFIT-EENG-MagNav/example-data/README.md

 # Data sources

-These are some example data files.
+These are some example data files, links from perma link

 ## MIT-AIA data